vacp2p/rfc-index/vac/1/coss.md

 ### Stagnant Specifications

-When raw or draft specifications have no activity and/or no desire to reach techinal maturity, they become **stagnant** specifications.
+When raw or draft specifications have no activity and/or no desire to reach technical maturity, they become **stagnant** specifications.
-After a non-specified time, the editor can propose sta.
+After a non-specified time, the specification can be asked to be downgraded to **stagnant**.
-They MAY be kept for their historical value but it is RECOMMENDED to not implement them.
+They SHOULD be kept for their historical value but it is RECOMMENDED to not implement them.
+The editor MAY choose to reinstate the previous status at any time.
+Stagnant specifications have no contractual weight.

 ### Deprecated Specifications